doublesymmetry/react-native-track-player/docs/Installation.md

 ```

 ### iOS
+Make sure the iOS platform target is set to 10.0 or higher in your app's podfile (`your-app/ios/podfile`): `platform :ios, '10.0'`

 In Xcode:
 1. Add RNTrackPlayer.xcodeproj to Libraries.
 2. Add libRNTrackPlayer.a to Link Binary With Libraries under Build Phases.